USA Customs Clearance Logo White

 If you pay too much, it’s also possible to request a PEA to request a refund.
 This can be done until the entry is liquidated (typically 315 days after entry), after which you will have to file an administrative protest, which can be done up to 180 days after the entry’s liquidation.

 USA Customs Clearance, powered by AFC International, can provide you with access to a licensed customs broker capable of walking you through the entire import process.
-You can schedule a personalized, 1-on-1 consulting session for as low as $99 for one HTS code.
 Our experts take the guesswork out of the situation, guaranteeing that you’ll have accurate information on tariff classification, duty requirements, government restrictions and more.

 30 Minute Licensed Expert Consulting Will Personally Guide You